FIS Ski Jumping World Cup

+The Olympic Winter Games, the FIS Nordic World Ski Championships and the FIS Ski Flying World Championships do not count towards the World Cup.
+However, the 1984 Olympic Games, the 1982 Nordic World Ski Championships and the 1992, 1994, 1996 and 1998 Ski Flying World Championships were counted towards the World Cup.

 Scoring system

 Each season consists of 25–30 competitions, usually two competitions on the same hill during a weekend.
 One competition consists of a qualifying round; first round, with 50 competitors; and second round, with 30.
 Qualifying round for the main event was introduced in 1990 to limit the number of competitors.
 The top 30 in the first round advance to the second round, which is held in reverse order, so the best jumper in the first round jumps last.
 The aggregate score in the first and second rounds determine the competition results.
 The top 30 are awarded World Cup points.
 The winner gets 100 points while number 30 receives 1 point.
 At team events only top 8 receive points.